bg3/100r.co/_programming/learning-c.md

 This sort of things is intimidating sometimes - it feels undiscoverable and dissuades experimentation.
 Too easy to get lost trying to figure out a tiny little thing that you're just supposed to know.
 Obviously tutorials like the one linked above explain these things, but it's back to the feeling of layers upon layers.

+### 1 May 2020

+I can follow along with how this program works.
+The tutorial is very clearly written.
+If I was to start on something of my own however, I don't know when and how to use all the memory allocation functions as well as many other parts of the standard libraries.

+I will keep a list of some important ones to review, that I may have difficulty searching for later due to not knowing how to describe them.
+I will need to look back over the parts of the tutorial I have already covered.

+- memmove - this is like memcpy but safe to use when src and dest arrays overlap.
+Why use memcpy at all then? [link](https://flak.tedunangst.com/post/memcpy-vs-memmove)
+- free
+- malloc

+### 2 May 2020

+I take another detour and start trying to write something of my own.
+Beginning with [Advent of Code 2015](https://adventofcode.com/2015).
+I complete the first day's exercises, but decide to refine the answer so it reads the data from an input file instead of a literal.
+First roadblock... reading from a file.
+Safely.

+I will continue with the text editor for the moment.

 ## Miscellaneous notes (these will be removed or merged into sections above)

 - [Modern C](https://modernc.gforge.inria.fr)